 IRS Data Retrieval Tool for Tax Filers

-Beginning October 1, 2017, the IRS DRT will be available for students to use with the 2018-2019 FAFSA application.
+The IRS DRT is available for students to use with their FAFSA applications.
 Additional security and privacy protections have been added to address identity theft concerns.
 Due to these concerns, tax information transferred from the IRS onto the FAFSA application will not be visible to applicants.
 Students will see "Transferred from the IRS" in the appropriate fields as shown below:

 Beginning October 1, 2018, the IRS DRT will be available for students to use with the 2019-2020 FAFSA application.